 - 1. Recording the lease/subscription asset and lease/subscription liability at the commencement of the contract term. - 2.
-Updating the Facilities Portfolio Management Tool (FPMT) DebtBook, - 3.
+Updating DebtBook, - 3.
 Separating periodic payments into principal and interest portions using the contract's amortization schedule, - 4.
 Applying payments to the correct object of expenditure, and - 5.
 Amortizing the lease/subscription asset.